 Pop Up Tents

+The catch?
 They can be a challenge to fit back in the bag.

-Have someone logical read the instructions and work as a team.
+Our advice: have someone logical read the instructions and work as a team.

 Quick Opening Tents

-Don’t believe everything you read!
+Don't believe everything you read.

 How Many People Will Be Sleeping In Your Tent?

-A tent can be a long term investment.
+A tent is a long-term investment.

 What’s Your Budget?